 This Stanton turntable did have some trouble with the 45.
 This record in particular was not in good shape.
 It was slightly warped and had its share of scratches.
 The conversion of the record was noisy with plenty of pops and some loud scratches.
-Other turntables we reviewed boasted better results converting this worn out 45 LP.
+The Audio-Technica LP120 produced better results converting this worn out 45 LP.

 We also compared "Norwegian Wood," from the standard-size "Rubber Soul" LP, to a digital download of the same song.
 Again, we ran into volume issues where the converted audio was much quieter than the digital download.
 There were also scratches that were picked up that didn't clean, but the audio had fewer inaccuracies than other turntables we reviewed.
 Overall, we were pleased with the results from our audio tests.